How to Play Poker

 Live Tournaments come in various types and sizes.
-In Adda52 LIVE, poker tournaments are generally played in two game format - Texas Hold'em and Pot Limit Omaha.
+On Adda52 LIVE, poker tournaments are generally played in two game formats - Texas Hold'em and Pot Limit Omaha.

-Texas Holdem: It is the most popular variant of poker.
-You need to form the best five-card combination out of the two hole cards dealt to you and five common cards dealt on the table.
+Texas Hold’em : Texas Hold’em is the most popular variant of poker.
+You need to form the best five-card combination out of the two hole cards dealt to you and five community cards dealt on the table.

-Pot Limit Omaha: It is a community card game in which you need to form the winning five-hand combination by using exactly 2 out of 4 of your hole cards in hand with 3 of the community cards dealt on the table.
+Pot Limit Omaha: Pot Limit Omaha is a community card game in which you need to form the winning five-hand combination by using exactly 2 out of 4 of your hole cards with 3 of the community cards dealt on the table.

-Every live tournament has a pre-defined betting structure or a set of rules which control the amount a player can bet or raise in a poker game.
-To participate in a live tournament, you need to pay an entry fee/buy-in.
-The entry fee buys you a seat in the tournament, and provides each poker player the same number of chips to begin with.
-The betting structure and entry fee can vary from game to game.
-Moreover, many casinos and poker rooms follow affixed betting rules regardless of the betting structure, either to comply with local laws (such as fixing a maximum total amount to bet, regardless of raises), or in the interests of the game (such as having a cap on the number of raises).
+Every live tournament has a pre-defined betting structure or a set of rules which control the minimum and maximum amount a player can bet or raise in a poker game.
+You need to pay an entry fee/buy-in to participate in a live tournament.
+The entry fee buys you a seat in the tournament and provides each poker player the same number of chips to begin with.
+The betting structure and entry fee can vary from tournament to tournament.
+Moreover, many live poker rooms follow affixed betting rules regardless of the betting structure, either to comply with local laws (such as fixing a maximum total amount to bet, regardless of raises), or in the interests of the game (such as having a cap on the number of raises).

 Freeze Out: Tournaments structured in such a way that once you have lost the chips in front of you, you are out of the tournament.

 Furthermore, there are Live Satellites Tournaments.
-These are small tournaments that are essentially composed of one table wherein the winner typically wins a seat to the main tournament.
-Satellites are a good way to get the feel of a game without committing as much money as would be required for the main tournament.
+These are small tournaments wherein the winner gets the ticket to participate in the Main Tournament.
+Satellites are a good way to get the feel of a game without committing as much money as would be required for the Main Tournament.